-Most landlords in Florida charge a security deposit.
+Most landlords in Florida charge a security deposit when renting out a property.
 And rightfully so as it helps provide for a financial cushion against negligent actions by tenants.
 In addition, it also incentivizes tenants to care for their unit in order to get a full refund of their deposit.

 Requiring a security deposit does, however, come with a slew of responsibilities for a landlord.
 Among other things, there are rules on how you can store it, how you can use it, and when you should return it.